 What are the best techniques to light a shelving unit?

 LED’s have revolutionised the way we light shelves.
 They are smaller, lower in heat and offer endless solutions with imagination.
-Lit shelves can provide a window in the room and transform those rooms that receive little daylight by providing a focus.
+Lit shelves can provide a window in the room and transform rooms that receive little daylight by providing a focus.
 Integrated joinery lighting is one of the key ways to layer with light

 In the past a set of shelves could be considered only as storage, but now they have the ability to become an art feature when lit and styled correctly.